The REAL Approach: Resilience, Empowerment, Acceptance, and Love

 Really?
 Sounded like false advertising to me.
 I was certain that this weekend “personal growth” workshop would be a waste of time.
-I’d been a practicing therapist for over 20 years, and I had many years of my own personal therapy.
-There were no more skeletons in my closet, and I’d already healed my childhood wounds.
+I was a practicing therapist for over 20 years.
+And after many years as a therapy client, I developed a deep understanding of myself.
+There were no more skeletons in my closet, and I already healed my childhood wounds.

-I moved to Florida 18 years ago and needed to build a new practice.
+I moved to Florida 20 years ago and needed to build a new practice.
 I met a woman at a networking meeting, and she told me that I would get referrals if I attended her personal growth workshop.
 I would have to be a student first, then I could be a therapist in the room.
-I told her I didn’t need any more personal growth, and she said I just might get something out of it anyway.
+I told her I didn’t need more personal growth.
+She smiled and said, “That’s fine, you might get something out of it anyway”.

 So, I went – with a lot of doubt and cynicism.
-I already knew everything they were teaching.
-Then by the second day I saw my childhood, my marriage, and my personal story in a whole new light.
+I figured that I knew everything they were teaching.
+I was wrong – and quite surprised.
+By the second day of this experiential course, I saw my childhood, my marriage, and my personal story in a whole new light.
 I was surprised at my powerful emotional reactions.
 And I learned a new language and a refreshing new approach to the personal angst that I had been denying.
 I made new decisions, and I felt empowered to create a new, hopeful, loving, and successful path, both personally and professionally.
 In short, this workshop changed my life.

 Five Steps to Personal Transformation

-I’ve found that there are five fundamental steps for achieving person growth and transformation:
+I’ve found that there are five fundamental steps for achieving personal growth and transformation:

 - Embrace Responsibility and Become Empowered – Experiential exercises help us to let go of the victim mentality, to let go of blame and revenge, and to see ourselves and others accurately, without judgment.
 We let go of the need to do superiority (grandiosity) or the need to make ourselves small (inferiority).
-We accept personal responsibility for our feelings, beliefs, decisions, and behavior.
-And we are then free to empower ourselves to choose a successful path at home, at work, and in all our relationships.
-We learn how to use boundaries, assertiveness, forgiveness, and gratitude as tools to create a life of authenticity and effectiveness.
+We let go of our sense of entitlement and our resentments, and we accept personal responsibility for our feelings, beliefs, decisions, and behavior.
+We are then free to empower ourselves to choose a successful path at home, at work, and in all our relationships.
+We learn how to use boundaries, assertiveness, forgiveness, and gratitude as tools to create a life of authenticity and effectiveness (we become REAL).